alexandrglm/myLearningCorner/inProgress/Basque-DevCamp/Full_Stack_2025/MODULE_03/03_02_NoQSL_1-MongoDB/03-146-MongoDB-MAC_EMPTY/03-146_MongoDB-1_Installing-LINUX-MongoDBAtlasAWS.md

 ![MongoDB Atlas Accounts](./03-146_IMG05.png)

 **This means you can create different users, with different permissions, as needed.
-It is mandatory that you create one, and I recommend NOT using the default username/passwords of your MongoDB account.**
+It is mandatory that you create one, and I suggest to NOT use the default username/passwords of your MongoDB account.**